Jboghaert/proj-goto-1/README.md

 Other helpful links:
 - issues regarding the set-up of your Duckiebot: [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/setup_troubleshooting.html#part:setup-troubleshooting)
 - issues regarding the use of the `indefinite_navigation` framework: [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/trouble_unicorn_intersection.html)

+# Future improvements
+As for any project, there are certain aspects of the GOTO-1 package and the involved framework of `indefinite_navigation` that can be improved.
+In especially, the following submodules could benefit from the following:
+- the AT detection could make use of the AT pose in order to filter out only the correctly oriented AT's (as AT's perpendicular to the line of sight currently can be favoured over the ones that are perpendicular to the line of sight),
+- the state_estimation module should be improved by increasing the rate of analyzed frames, and lowering the upper bound for linear velocity (note that the latter also requires to finetune the other `lane_following` parameters.